 Heroin addiction is among the leading causes of death in the United States as addiction often leads to overdose.
-This highly addictive drug is usually used because of the euphoric causing qualities it holds.
-Heroin is most commonly used by people between the ages of 18 and 44.
-This somewhat broad range of affected age groups and the addictive nature of the drug make it very important to have information about the symptoms and signs of heroin addiction.
-At Rehab Carolinas we offer drug treatment programs to help you beat your heroin addiction.
-Call 704-810-2238 today to take your first step toward sobriety.
+This highly addictive drug is at the center of the current opioid epidemic and is most commonly used by people between the ages of 18 and 44.
+Due to the broad range of users, highly addictive nature, and likelihood of fatal overdose, it is important to know the symptoms and signs of heroin abuse.
+At Rehab Carolinas we offer drug treatment programs to help you beat your this insidious addiction.

 Page of Contents